Damiasroca/phpfina-to-csv/README.md

 Emoncms phpfina to csv extractor

 Note that depending on how old is your EmonCMS installation the .csv file could be quite big.
-1 year of logging ≈ 100mb per feed
+1 year of logging ≈ 100mb/feed